 Rising temperatures can have a significant impact on home energy costs.

-Understanding how extremely hot days are projected to increase into the future can help communities better prepare for seasonal energy use changes.
+Understanding how extremely hot days are projected to increase in the future can help communities develop heat solutions and better prepare for seasonal energy use changes.
 As temperatures increase, additional cooling measures may become necessary to maintain a comfortable indoor temperature on the hottest days of the year, increasing home energy costs.

 To further communicate the impacts of rising temperatures across the United States, the First Street Foundation Extreme Heat Model calculates the impact rising temperatures have on a home’s air conditioning usage and the energy costs associated with this increased use.
 Annual electricity consumption is calculated for this year and 30 years from now to show how the AC costs will change for any property over the next three decades.